What Is Construction Project Management?

 What do construction project managers do?

-Simply put, construction project managers are responsible for collaborating with and providing oversight to the stakeholders in the project, including the owner, the architect, the general contractor, trade contractors and subcontractors.
+Construction project managers are responsible for collaborating with and providing oversight to the project stakeholders, including the owner, the architect, the general contractor, trade contractors, and subcontractors.
 According to the CMAA, the CM leads a team of specialists through a series of roughly 120 tasks to ensure “the project progresses smoothly and achieves the owner’s business objectives.”

 CMAA breaks down these tasks into the following categories: